gap-system/tree-sitter-gap/README.md

 Almost everything else was generated automatically by `tree-sitter generate`.

-Bits of the `GAP` syntax is documented in [Chapter 4](https://docs.gap-system.org/doc/ref/chap4_mj.html) of the GAP manual.
+Bits of the `GAP` syntax are documented in [Chapter 4](https://docs.gap-system.org/doc/ref/chap4_mj.html) of the GAP manual.
 A more in-depth look at the `GAP` grammar can be obtained by studying the `GAP-system` source files, especially

 - [`read.c`](https://github.com/gap-system/gap/blob/master/src/read.c) for parsing keywords and high level language constructs;